Choosing the Right BOM Management Software

 As a product idea moves from conception through prototype and production, a well-managed bill of materials (BOM) is a critical part of the product development process.
-To properly manage the BOM, most organizations select a BOM software management tool to help ensure the most current product revisions are seen by all members of the production team.
+To properly manage the BOM, most organizations select a BOM management software solution to help ensure the most current product revisions are seen by all members of the production team.

 What is a Bill of Materials?